New Features for Teams 2021

 PowerPoint Live and Live Reactions are both available now while Dynamic View, view switcher and Presenter Mode will be available real soon.

-If you want to know more about new teams features, get in touch at firstname.lastname@example.org.
+If you want to know more about new teams features or if you’re interested in Teams training, get in touch using the form below or email us at email@example.com.